microsoft/Font-Validator/README.md

 To delete the newly generated binaries:

     make clean

+As of Feb 2016, building with Microsoft Visual C# was partially re-implemented.
+See https://github.com/HinTak/Font-Validator/issues/8 for current status on this.

 The rasterer-dependent tests (HDMX/LTSH/VDMX) requires an enhancement which first appears in FreeType 2.6.1.
 Linux users can use `LD_LIBRARY_PATH` env to load newer library than system's.